reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 `embed:update-on-async-rendering/new-lifecycles-overview.js`

-The new static `getSnapshotBeforeUpdate` lifecycle is invoked after a component is instantiated as well as when it receives new props.
+The new static `getDerivedStateFromProps` lifecycle is invoked after a component is instantiated as well as when it receives new props.
 It can return an object to update `state`, or `null` to indicate that the new `props` do not require any `state` updates.

 The new `getSnapshotBeforeUpdate` lifecycle is called right before mutations are made (e.g. before the DOM is updated).
 The return value for this lifecycle will be passed as the third parameter to `componentDidUpdate`.